Malware-Studio/MBR-Overwritter/README.md

 # MBR-Overwritter
-A MBR Overwritter PLease note that this project includes dangerous codes!
+A MBR Overwritter please note that this project includes dangerous codes that can harm your pc!